// never run npm install on your machine again

 your own

-A profile is a TOML file and a shell script.
-Copy any of the above, change three lines, commit it.
+A profile is a Lima template and a shell script.
+Copy any of the above, point it at a new script, reference it in projects.toml.

 ~/code/blog